wsyCUHK/WSYCUHK_FDIA/README.md

 This is the code and data for the paper "Locational Detection of False Data Injection Attack in Smart Grid: a Multi-label Classification Approach".

 Any question, please feel free to contact us through Github or email.

+The code used in the paper can be find in /Code/....
+Other files are other methods, such as MLP, for testing usage.
+If you are interested, you can still try those codes for fun.